SpikeHD/rsRPC/README.md

 ## Testing it out

-1. Download a binary from [actions](https://www.github.com/SpikeHD/rsRPC/actions), from the [releases](https://www.github.com/SpikeHD/rsRPC/releases) page, or build it yourself below!
+1. Download a binary from [actions](https://www.github.com/SpikeHD/rsRPC/actions) or build it yourself below!
 2. Place a `detectable.json` file in the same directory as the binary (you can use [the arRPC one](https://raw.githubusercontent.com/OpenAsar/arrpc/main/src/process/detectable.json) as an example)
 3. Run the binary with `./rsrpc -d ./detectable.json`